aammd/Habitat_Filtering/MS/OrgSize.md

-experimental investigation of the observational pattern found by Farjalla et a [-@Farjalla2012]: the correlation between environment and community composition is weaker for bacteria, intermediate for zooplankton, and strong for insects.
-Our initial sampling prior to the experimental manipulation reproduced this observational pattern, assuring us that the pattern is robust to differences in field site and year.
+experimental investigation of the observational pattern found by Farjalla et a [-@Farjalla2012]: the correlation between environment and community composition is weaker for bacteria, intermediate for zooplankton, and strong for insects (Figure 4 <!--captionr-->).
+Our initial sampling prior to the experimental manipulation reproduced this observational pattern, <!--show this?!-->
+assuring us that the pattern is robust to differences in field site and year.
 However, this observed pattern may have been caused by environmentally-correlated dispersal, by environmental differences, or